apps/svelte.dev/content/docs/svelte/01-introduction/01-overview.md

 ## Deep state

-Arrays and objects become deeply reactive proxies:
+Arrays and simple objects become deeply reactive proxies:

 ```js